 - Cover and cook on low for at least 8 hours

-- Remove juices from crock and reserve about ½ cup
+- Remove juices from the slow cooker and reserve about ½ cup

-- Shred pork with forks and add back liquid a little at a time until juicy
+- Shred pork with two forks and add back a little liquid at a time until juicy

 - With a spoon, mix together sour cream with adobo sauce